 Numbers or statistics can help us better understand facts and trends.
 Similarly, truck accident statistics help shed light on the causes and circumstances of these incidents that cause hundreds of deaths, thousands of injuries and millions of dollars in property damage each year in the United States.
 Truck accident statistics help highlight the remarkable differences between accidents involving cars and those involving large, heavy trucks that could weigh up to 80,000 pounds.
 Their size and weight make them all the more dangerous.

-The experienced Pennsylvania truck accident lawyers at KaplunMarx PLLC have compiled data and facts related to truck accidents from federal and state databases to help you better understand the severity and magnitude of these accidents.
+The experienced Pennsylvania truck accident lawyers at KaplunMarx PLLC have compiled Truck Accident Statistics related to Pennsylvania truck accidents from federal and state databases to help you better understand the severity and magnitude of these accidents.
 If you or a loved one has been injured in a truck accident, our knowledgeable legal team can help you better understand your rights and options.

 How Big is the Trucking Industry?